cloudflare/cloudflare-docs/products/logs/src/content/reference/glossary.md

 # Glossary

-## Terminology categories
+## Categories of terms

-### General Terms
+### Requests

 #### Request

-A record of each request that has been processed through the Cloudflare network
+A record of each request that has been processed through the Cloudflare network.

 #### Origin requests

-Requests served from the origin server
+Requests served from the origin server.

 #### Cached requests

 The number of requests served from Cloudflare without having to hit the origin server.
 Cached requests are the sum of all requests where **CacheCacheStatus** equals _hit_, _stale_, _updating_, _ignored_.
-This doesn’t include _revalidated_ since the request had to be sent to the origin server.
+This does not include _revalidated_ since the request had to be sent to the origin server.

 #### Uncached requests

 The number of requests that are not cached and therefore, are served from the origin server.
-Uncached requests are the sum of all requests where **CacheCacheStatus** doesn’t equal to _hit_, _stale_, _updating_, or _ignored_.
+Uncached requests are the sum of all requests where **CacheCacheStatus** does not equal to _hit_, _stale_, _updating_, or _ignored_.

+### Bandwidth

 #### Total bandwidth (Total egress bandwidth, Edge bandwidth)